sanity-io/contentful-to-sanity/README.md

 npx sanity dev
 ```

-You don't have to wait for the `import dataset.ndjson` job to finish befoer the Studio is ready for use.
+You don't have to wait for the `npx sanity dataset import ./migrate/dataset.ndjson` job to finish befoer the Studio is ready for use.
 The Studio will keep up to speed with the progress of the import job in real-time.

 ## Commands